-The nature of the competition indicates how information is too cluttered in the media with a limited space to advertise to distinguish ones commercials from the other competitors hence the use of Celebrity endorser to enhance the distinction.
-Lastly, Celebrity endorsement leads to the achievement of companies marketing objectives in general.
-This is proven by the analyses of competition which indicates the sum alpha value, $\alpha = 0.7975$ suggesting that the factor variables are about 80% reliable.
-The individual factors are also highly correlated as shown by the squared multiple correlations and therefore facilitate celebrity endorsement on diffusion of products and services in societies.
-Thus competition can be said to be the main force which compels companies organizations to take similar actions because their competitors have taken that action by using a popular celebrity to endorse their products and services which has gained the attention of industry players and has succeeded in persuading customers to the extent of even switching to that brand.
-This has led to multiple endorsements in a particular industry as every company would like to sign a CE to be able to survive the competition first and secondly to have a competitive edge over other industrial players as demanded or dictates by the nature of the competition.
+The nature of the competition indicates how information is too cluttered in the media with a limited space 439 to advertise to distinguish ones commercials from the other competitors hence the use of Celebrity endorser 440 to enhance the distinction.
+Lastly, Celebrity endorsement leads to the achievement of companies marketing 441 objectives in general.
+This is proven by the analyses of competition which indicates the sum alpha value, 442 ? = 0.7975 suggesting that the factor variables are about 80% reliable.
+The individual factors are also highly 443 correlated as shown by the squared multiple correlations and therefore facilitate celebrity endorsement on diffusion 444 of products and services in societies.
+Thus competition can be said to be the main driving force which compels 445 companies and organizations to take similar actions because their competitors have taken that action by using a 446 popular celebrity to endorse their products and services which has gained the attention of industry players and 447 has succeeded in persuading customers to the extent of even switching to that brand.
+This has led to multiple 448 endorsements in a particular industry as every company would like to sign a CE to be able to survive the 449 competition first and secondly to have a competitive edge over other industrial players as demanded or dictates 450 by the nature of the competition.
+451

-In examining the extent to which the moderating factors facilitate the rate of diffusion of new products and services within the social network, one can conclude that all the moderating factors like technology, competition, cost and the fan based has been proved beyond doubt to be the main driving force to provide a platform on which CE thrives on to propagate the diffusion of products and services they endorsed within, among and between societies and communities or on the market.
-Thus to a larger extent the moderating factors facilitate the rate of diffusion of new products and services within the social network and have made CE more successful because it creates the favorable conditions and the enabling environment for its survival. growth, expansion, success and popularity on the global scale or the market which has become the panacea for companies communications to their target audience or their customer base.
-Hence one can say that moderating factors like technology, cost, competition and fan base facilitates the rate of diffusion of new products and services within, between and among communities, societies and markets as well throughout the world which have made CE more successful over recent years.
+In examining the extent to which the moderating factors facilitate the rate of diffusion of new products and 452 services within the social network, one can conclude that all the moderating factors like technology, competition, 453 cost and the fan based has been proved beyond doubt to be the main driving force to provide a platform on 454 which CE thrives on to propagate the diffusion of products and services they endorsed within, among and between 455 societies and communities or on the market.
+Thus to a larger extent the moderating factors facilitate the rate 456 of diffusion of new products and services within the social network and have made CE more successful because 457 it creates the favorable conditions and the enabling environment for its survival, growth, expansion, success and 458 popularity on the global scale or the market which has become the panacea for companies communications to 459 their target audience or their customer base.
+Hence one can say that moderating factors like technology, cost, 460 competition and fan base facilitates the rate of diffusion of new products and services within, between and among 461